mervekaya/pyspark-on-k8s-example/README.md

    ## 5 IDE Setup for Remote Execution (PyCharm)

-Note: PyCharm was tested in this project, but a similar setup can be tried with VSCode."
+Note: PyCharm was tested in this project, but a similar setup can be tried with VSCode.

 1. Go to **Settings** → **Project: <project_name>** → **Python Interpreter**.